flancia-coop/doc.anagora.org/mohammed-aldhari.md

 no hope here in Yemen.
 Every day the events are mounting and increasing murder.
 I will work hard.
 I wish you were with me.
 Save me and my family from fear and destruction.
-Thank you, flancia , for giving me this great opportunity.  that I never dreamed of.
+Thank you, flancia , for giving me this great opportunity.  that I never dreamed of. flancia You are the greatest person on earth thank you